 Risk Management greatly appreciates all those who call our 311 Call Center to report potential hazards they may have seen.
 If you see a road hazard, a blocked storm inlet, or anything you think might pose a hazard to yourself or others please call 311 on your landline or dial 706-653-4000 on your cell phone, and the Citizen Services Center will dispatch your request to the appropriate department and/or Risk Management.
 You may also call the 311 Call Center if you wish to file a complaint about any service the City has provided.

 Risk Management has placed Automated External Defibrillators (AEDs) in specific locations around City owned facilities for use by the public in case of a sudden cardiac arrest.
-A list of AED placements can be viewed on the Fire and EMS AED Placements web page.

-Risk Management Analyst: Lauren Vance
+Risk Management & Compliance Officer: Lauren Vance

 Administrative Services Coordinator II: Sherry Evans